12 Best Rides at Universal Studios Florida (Prioritize These)

 2. Revenge of the Mummy

-This ride is a recently refurbished indoor coaster that offers some thrills and a few scares.
+This ride is an indoor coaster that offers some thrills and a few scares.
 It’s a fun ride, and at its age, is approaching classic status in the park.

 Harry Potter Escape From the Gringotts And Dragon